brumasribera/bru.masribera.com/README.md

 ---

 **Built with ❤️ by Bru Mas Ribera**
-*Frontend & UX Engineer from Barcelona, based in Meiringen, Switzerland*
+*Frontend & UX Engineer from Barcelona, based in Interlaken, Switzerland*